hyunwoongko/python-mecab-kor/README.md

 ## 1. Why another package?
 [python-mecab-ko](https://github.com/jonghwanhyeon/python-mecab-ko) is great package but sadly it is not being maintained well now.
 So I decided to maintain it myself and I've fixed a lot of problems about installation.
-Be careful that the package name was changed `ko` to `kor` because I can't keep the package name same with the original.
+Be careful that the package name is changed `ko` to `kor` because I can't keep the package name same with the original.

 ## 2. What OS have you tested successfully so far?
 It has been successfully installed on the following OS list.